storm guide banner

 storm-damage-1160x400

-“Even with the UK’s relatively mild climate, we have seen many examples of high winds and heavy rainfall wreaking havoc on neighbourhoods across the UK.
+“Even with the UK’s relatively mild climate, we have seen many examples of high winds and heavy rainfall wreaking havoc on neighbourhoods across the UK in recent years.
 With that in mind, it’s a good idea to take a look at your home with the list of precautions above in mind.
 Familiarising yourself with what to do before a storm arrives will help give your property the best chance of emerging from a storm unharmed.”

 Swinton Insurance

-Find out more about Home Insurance from Swinton...
+Find out more about Home Insurance through Swinton...

 Click to share